-Shares in a company give the owner various shareholder rights and will usually be defined in:
+Shares in a company give the owner various shareholder rights.
+These rights will usually be defined in:

 You might think of the prescribed particulars attached to shares as similar to the set of particulars that an estate agent draws up when they prepare to sell a house.
 They will describe the various rooms and their sizes, whether there is a garage and what sort of garden there is.
 In a similar way, to help the purchaser know what they’re getting the prescribed particulars attached to shares will describe:

-• Voting rights (if any) that attach to the shares – including whether voting rights arise only in certain circumstances
+- Voting rights (if any) that apply to the shares – including whether voting rights arise only in certain circumstances

 Is there any template prescribed particulars wording available?

-Ultimately, the wording of the prescribed particulars must reflect what is detailed about shareholder rights in the company’s articles of association.
+Ultimately, the wording of the prescribed particulars must reflect how shareholder rights are described in detail in the company’s articles of association.
 The more complex or unusual the shares and rights attached to them, the further you’ll need to steer from any template available.

-The two sets of example prescribed particulars we’ve provided below should provide a good starting point, but do make sure that you consider tailoring them to your needs:
+The two sets of example prescribed particulars we’ve provided below should provide a good starting point.
+Make sure that you tailor them to your needs:

 Prescribed particulars example 1